Miracle Science and Fantasy Stories: Publication history

 In 1931, Harold Hersey, who had been working in the pulp magazine field for over a decade, decided to launch a new science fiction (sf) and fantasy magazine.
 Hersey had been the editor for the first half of The Thrill Book's run of 16 issues in 1919, and had also worked for Clayton Magazines, where in 1928 he had proposed an sf magazine to William Clayton.
 Clayton turned down the idea, but the following year changed his mind and launched Astounding Stories of Super Science, with Harry Bates as editor.
 After Hersey left Clayton and started his own publishing company, he returned to the idea, probably with the encouragement of Elliott Dold, an artist who was providing artwork to Astounding.

 Hersey launched Miracle Science and Fantasy Stories in 1931, with Douglas Dold (who was blind) as editor.
 Elliott Dold also provided the cover artwork for the first issue.
-Elliott's brother, Douglas, also worked on the magazine; some sources credit Douglas as editor instead but sf historian Howard DeVore argues this stems from a misreading of Hershey's autobiography.
+Elliott's brother, Douglas, also worked on the magazine; some sources credit Douglas as editor instead but sf historian Howard DeVore argues this stems from a misreading of Hersey's autobiography.
 Only one more issue appeared: Elliott Dold fell ill and was unable to continue working on the magazine, and Hersey ceased publication; sf historian Mike Ashley comments that this implies it was probably losing money.
 Miracle included stories by Victor Rousseau and John Miller Gregory.
 The lead novel in the first issue is credited to Douglas Dold and the lead novel in the second issue to Elliott, but sf historian Richard Bleiler suggests both stories were collaborations by the two brothers.
-The quality of the fiction was generally very poor, but Elliott Dold's artwork in both issues was of much higher quality, and is the reason that the magazine remains a collectors’ item to this day.
+The quality of the fiction was generally very poor, but Elliott Dold's artwork in both issues was of much higher quality, and is the reason that the magazine remains a collector's item to this day.